bpmutter/bpio-ii/src/data/blog/nl-to-mongodb.md

 ## Practical Recommendations

-Based on the benchmark results, here are actionable takeaways for anyone building natural language to MongoDB query systems:
+Based on these benchmark results, here are actionable recommendations for building natural language to MongoDB query systems:

-1. **Use Claude 3.7 Sonnet if possible** - it consistently outperformed other models
-2. **Invest in annotated schemas** - describing what database fields mean meaningfully improves results
+1. **Invest in annotated schemas** - describing what database fields mean meaningfully improves results
-3. **Always include sample documents** in your prompts if possible.
-Models understand these better than DB schemas.
+2. **Always include sample documents** in your prompts if possible.
+Models understand these better than programmatically generatedDB schemas.
-4. **Test different prompting strategies** for your specific model and use case
+3. **Test different prompting strategies** for your specific model and use case
-5. **Consider the cost-performance trade-off** of agentic approaches
+4. **Consider the cost-performance trade-off** of agentic approaches

 ## Dataset

 ### Dataset Profile

 The benchmark dataset consists of 766 test cases distributed across 8 [MongoDB Atlas sample databases](https://www.mongodb.com/docs/atlas/sample-data/).
-The benchmark contains a diverse distribution of query complexities and operations.
+The dataset includes diverse query complexities and MongoDB operations.

 ![distribution_by_dataset_name](https://cdn-uploads.huggingface.co/production/uploads/63a36e208c0c89dcae3c1172/UrMN2CF8rFvlGfBESwJAj.png)